 - Some initial connection issues on Android

 As more and more consumers trade traditional, wired home theater systems for multi-room wireless speakers, a slew of companies have begun launching products to compete with industry leader Sonos for a spot in your living room.
-Enter Vizio’s new Crave Pro, which matches the cost of the Sonos Play:3, but strikes a size and shape that’s more comparable to the pricier Sonos Play:5.
+Enter Vizio’s new Sonos Play:3, but strikes a size and shape that’s more comparable to the pricier Sonos Play:5., which matches the cost of the

 With a sleek, satin finish, intuitive Google Cast integration, and four custom drivers that fill your room with up to 102dB of sound, we expected Vizio’s affordable Cast-based speaker system to wow us for the money.
 But despite great looks and plenty of power, the Crave Pro is weighed down by boxy, bass-heavy sound performance.